jrose01/ai-data-analysis-assistant/README.md

 The project is organized to follow best practices in data science and machine learning, including clear separation of raw data, processed data, and model artifacts.
 It also includes a `.gitignore` file to help manage version control effectively.

+Note: This project is in a very early development stage, and therefore must be used with caution.
+It is currently a course project that has yet to undergo extensive testing and validation for accuracy and reliability.
+It is not recommended that private, sensitive, or identifiable data be used with this application.

 Notes from the original Datalumina template README.md: